Paul Wexler (actor): Personal life and death

 Wexler was married three times, the first time to actress and fellow Oregon native Susan Fox McAndie.
 Their wedding was on November 29, 1952, in North Hollywood, California.
 She and Paul had one child together, a son named Alan Ross Wexler, who was born in 1955 but later raised by relatives in Oregon after Susan died in a car accident in 1958.
 Paul subsequently married another actress, Carole Minor; however, they divorced.
 He and his third wife, Marcella Wexler, remained together until his death.

-Outside of acting, Wexler invested in several business ventures, including a partnership "around 1960" in "Dino's Lodge", a Dean Martin-themed restaurant.
 Wexler was also a car and racing enthusiast and was one of the early presidents of the Mini Owners of America, a club devoted to the history, collection, and recreational driving of the classic "Mini-Coopers" that were produced by the British Motor Corporation between 1961 and 1971.
-In his free time too, he supported and promoted the interests of the film industry, especially projects developed outside the mainstream studio system.
-He served, for example, as president of the Independent Film Producers of America.

-Wexler died of leukemia in Los Angeles, California, in November 1979.
+Wexler died of leukaemia in Los Angeles, California, in November 1979.
 His gravesite is located in the "Canaan" section of Mount Sinai Memorial Park in Los Angeles.